ReallyLiri/gke-port-proxy/README.md

 * `GCLOUD_PROJECT`: the internal name of your project in Google Cloud
 * `GCLOUD_ZONE` or `GCLOUD_REGION`: you need to supply a location to connect to GKE, you can use either a zone or a region.
 * `CLUSTER`: the name of your GKE cluster
+* `NAMESPACE`: the cluster namespace in which the service is defined
 * `SERVICE_NAME`: the name of the service to forward

 ## Run